dipakgupta12/book_app/README.md

 # Book-app
-Steps to set up for a Django project utilizing React.
+Steps to set up for the project.

-## Please Follow the each step
+## Please Follow each step
 To run project on your machine you will need:
 * [Python 3](https://www.python.org/downloads/)
 * [Pipenv](https://github.com/pypa/pipenv)
 * [NPM](https://www.npmjs.com/get-npm)

-Tak Clone the repository and `cd` into the directory.
+Take Clone the repository and `cd` into the directory.

 Open a shell and run `pipenv install` to install the necessary Python dependency packages.